micro-os-plus/cmsis-os-xpack/README.md

 ### Status

-The µOS++ CMSIS OS v1 is fully functional.
+The µOS++ CMSIS RTOS v1 is fully functional.

 ### Limitations

-Support for CMSIS OS v2 will be added in a later release.
+Support for CMSIS RTOS v2 will be added in a later release.

 ### Build & integration info